ermongroup/cs228-notes/learning/structure/index.md

 We briefly outline two approaches here.

 _Local structure search._
-One such approach begins with a given graph, and at each step of an iterative procedure, modifies the graph by (a) adding an edge (b) removing an edge or (c) fipping an edge.
+One such approach begins with a given graph, and at each step of an iterative procedure, modifies the graph by (a) adding an edge (b) removing an edge or (c) flipping an edge.
 Here these operations are only considered if the modified graph remains acyclic.
 If the score of the new structure improves upon the current, the new structure is adopted.
 Otherwise, a different operation is attempted.